-- ➤ All HOME awards will be made as a conditional commitment.
+- All HOME awards will be made as a conditional commitment.
 Organizations will have up to two years from HUD's Funding Agreement execution date to meet the following commitment requirements: - a.
 Projects must have all other funding sources committed (documented with letters of commitment from the funder); - b.
 All HOME requirements for environmental review completed; - c.
-Project underwriting and developer capacity review completed; and - d.
+CHDO Certification completed if receiving CHDO Set-aside funds; - d.
+Project underwriting and developer capacity review completed; and - e.
 Have all necessary contract requirements completed to enable contract execution with the County and commitment in HUD's Integrated Disbursement and Information System (IDIS). - ➤ HOME funds require project completion no later than four years from the date of commitment.

-Projects using HOME funds to acquire vacant land must be under construction within 12 months of the commitment date. - Organizations must begin drawing funds within one year of the contract execution date (date the contract was signed by County) and at least annually thereafter. - Organizations unable to meet these requirements will lose their funding and funds will be reallocated to another eligible project. - Rental properties will be required to be leased up within six (6) months of project completion.
+Projects using HOME funds to acquire vacant land must be under construction within 12 months of the commitment date. - > Organizations must begin drawing funds within one year of the contract execution date (date the contract was signed by County) and at least annually thereafter. - > Organizations unable to meet these requirements will lose their funding and funds will be re-allocated to another eligible project. - Rental properties will be required to be leased within six (6) months of project completion.
 Homeowner properties will be required to be sold within nine (9) months of project completion.